A Village Full of Surprises!

 It was more.

-From Tagbilaran City, the town of Buenavista is more or less a two hour trip and the strip of Cambuhat River can be traveled in less than 30 minutes from town center.
+From Tagbilaran City, the town of Buenavista is more or less a two-hour trip and the strip of Cambuhat River can be traveled in less than 30 minutes from the town center.
 Upon arrival, we were welcomed with leis that I eventually found out was from the produce of the village.

 bohol blog, bohol blogger, bohol attractions Philippines, bohol river cruise blog,

-In the long stretch of Cambuhat River, we cruised for around 20 minutes on the heat of the 10 AM sun.
-Yes it was hot, but totally fun because you can enjoy the scenery and take turns in paddling! 👍
+In the long stretch of Cambuhat River, we cruised for around 20 minutes in the heat of the 10 AM Sun.
+Yes, it was hot, but totally fun because you could enjoy the scenery and take turns paddling! ๐Ÿ‘

 bohol blog, bohol blogger, bohol attractions Philippines, bohol river cruise blog,

-Upon approaching the “port”, we heard drums beating and was surprised to see a black figure dancing on a bangka with drummers- cruising with us!
-It is said to be a symbolism shown to us, to represent beliefs of locals on the existence of an Agta (a black colored supernatural being) living and protecting the river.
+Upon approaching the “port”, we heard drums beating and were surprised to see a black figure dancing on a bangka with drummers- cruising with us!
+It is said to be a symbol shown to us, to represent the beliefs ofย locals on the existence of an Agtaย (a black-colored supernatural being) living and protecting the river.ย

 bohol blog, bohol blogger, bohol attractions Philippines, bohol river cruise blog,

-We were then guided to their little Oyster Farm and was educated of its process and how their community benefited from it.
+We were then guided to their little Oyster Farm and were educated on its process and how their community benefited from it.

 The story we have heard made us appreciate more of what came next.